sfwiseguys/BallotBox/README.md

-# Ballot Box
+## Ballot Box

 A Lightning Web Component App for carrying out Voting among a Team.
 Exposed as a Public Site in Salesforce
 ---

 ## App Highlights

-The App provisions an Admin to create a Team with relevant Candidates who can Vote among themselves on Titles- All built on Salesforce!
+This fun App provisions an Admin to create a Team with relevant Candidates who can Vote among themselves on Titles- All built on Salesforce!

-This App, when exposed as a public Salesforce Site, allows Users to cast their Vote using their configured Email Id in the Candidate records, without any Login hassle!
+This App, when exposed as a public Salesforce Site, allows Users to cast their Vote using their configured Email Id in the Candidate records, *without any Login hassle!*

 ![](.images/BallotBoxSite.png)